 If not, there can be a steep decline in the quality of work they produce, along with the level of engagement they have for the work they do.
 Plan the work hours and tasks in such a way that the employees feel comfortable while doing their job.

 Every once in a while, ask your employees how they are faring.
 It can be through a formal one-on-one meeting or through informal conversations near the cubicle.
-Anything works.

-It shows that you actually care for your employees.
-You can give them additional vacation leaves or interesting perks to shake things up a little bit.
+When employees are stressed, you can consider giving them additional vacation leaves or interesting perks to shake things up a little bit.
 Offering counseling sessions and stress management classes can also be excellent ways to help your employees maintain mental and physical well-being.

 Be so good that your employees never leave you